peteryuhang/code-knowledge/the-pragmatic-programmer.md

 - Manual procedures leave consistency up to chance; repeatability isn't guaranteed, especially if aspects of the procedure are open to interpretation by different people
 - Subtle differences in the application’s behavior occurred when different developers ran the same code

+### Ruthless Testing

+- **Test Early.
+Test Often.
+Test Automatically**
+- Tests that run with every build are much more effective than test plans that sit on a shelf